baigashl/Gender-and-Age-Detection-Real-time-Human-Detection-Counting/README.md

 To install the required library, run the following code in your terminal.

-pip install opencv-python
-pip install imutils
-pip install numpy
+pip install opencv-python imutils numpy

 To run code:
     python main.py -c true